AEC specification

 /*

-* Sine and cosine are defined in Mathematics 2 using the system of
+* Sine and cosine are defined in Mathematics 2 (I guess it is

 *